aasm/aasm/README_FROM_VERSION_3_TO_4.md

 ## Must

+### Callback order has been changed

+The first callback to be run is `:before` of the event.
+A state's `:before_exit' callback is now run directly before its `:exit` callback.
+Event-based guards are now run before any of the transition guards are run.
+And finally, before running any state callbacks, all (event- and transition-based) guards are run to check whether the state callbacks can be run or not.

 ### `after_commit` hooks are now event-based

 The `after_commit` hooks have been move from the state level to the event level.